This is a list of all Korean studies courses. For more information, see Asian and Slavic Languages and Literatures.

 KORE:3101 Third-Year Korean: First Semester3 s.h.

 Continuation of KORE:2102; advanced intermediate Korean—conversation and grammar skills beyond basic intermediate level; vocabulary expansion with increasingly complex, abstract concepts; how to advance one's opinion and discuss thoughts, ideas.
-Prerequisites: KORE:2102.
+Requirements: KORE:2102 with a minimum grade of C-.

 KORE:3102 Third-Year Korean: Second Semester3 s.h.

 Continuation of KORE:3101; conversation and grammar skills beyond basic intermediate level; writing skills for formal occasions; advanced discussion skills—how to advance one's opinion and share thoughts and ideas; traditional and modern Korean culture.
-Prerequisites: KORE:3101.
+Requirements: KORE:3101 with a minimum grade of C-.

 KORE:4000 Fourth Year Korean: First Semester3 s.h.

 Continuation of KORE:3102; development of intermediate high to advanced-level Korean; enlarging vocabulary, exploring Korean sentence structures, reading various types of texts, listening to authentic Korean materials; Korean society and culture; content-based learning methodology.
-Prerequisites: KORE:3102.
+Requirements: KORE:3102 with a minimum grade of C-.

 KORE:4001 Fourth Year Korean: Second Semester3 s.h.

 Continuation of KORE:4000; development of intermediate high- to advanced-level Korean speaking ability; enlarging vocabulary, exploring Korean sentence structures, reading various types of texts, and listening to authentic Korean materials; Korean society and culture; materials provided to prepare for Korean standardized tests; content-based learning methodology.
-Prerequisites: KORE:3102.
+Requirements: KORE:4000 with a minimum grade of C-.

 KORE:4151 Selected Readings in Korean I3 s.h.